Skip to main content

 unsafeFromBuiltinData is a method from the UnsafeFromData class.
 Each call to unsafeFromBuiltinData decodes a BuiltinData into a value of a Haskell domain type, failing if the conversion fails.
 The check function takes a Bool and returns a BuiltinUnit, throwing an error if the input is False.
 It is needed because returning False does not cause the validation to fail; to fail the validation, an error needs to be thrown.

-In this example the script happens to return BuiltinUnit, but this is not a requirement for Plutus V1 or V2.
+In this example the script happens to return BuiltinUnit, but this is not a requirement for Plutus V1.

 Minting, Certifying and Rewarding Scripts